MichalOpoka/ecfr/cfr/title-43-Public-Lands-Interior/subtitle-A-Office-Secretary-Interior/part-30-Indian-Probate-Hearings-Procedures/subpart-M-Purchase-Probate/section-30.403.md

 ##### § 30.403 Is consent required for a purchase at probate? #####

-(a) Except as provided in paragraphs (b) and (c) of this section, to purchase at probate a decedent's interest in trust or restricted property, the eligible purchaser must have the consent of:
+(a) Except as provided in paragraph (e) of this section, to purchase at probate a decedent's interest in trust or restricted property, the eligible purchaser must have the consent of:

 (1) The heir or devisee of the share to be purchased;